NCBR-IDSS/CSI-MCC-Scripts/README.md

 # CSI-MCC-Scripts
-All scripts for MCC analysis
+This repo hosts all scripts for MCC analysis.